 Why Have A Regular Credit Score Check-Up?

-Just like an annual check-up at the dentist, experts say that you need to be checking your credit score on a regular basis.
+Just like an annual check-up at the doctor, experts say that you need to be checking your credit score on a regular basis.

-Research shows that almost 66% of Aussie's don't know their credit score with most of them claiming that they would be too scared to find out what their score is.
+Research shows that almost 66% of Aussie's don't know their credit score with most of them claiming that they would be worried about what their score is.